vaskoGut/Learning/README.md

         3. How should state be updated? - with help of reducer.
 Reducer is shopkeeper, will take cake, reduce one and print invoice.
            Illutstratiopn to above principles:
           ![image](https://github.com/user-attachments/assets/fc0164bf-8ed7-4efe-8ea4-759433ca7071)

+  4. ### #redux-mobx-difference
+     In redux you can have only 1 store, 1 single source of truth.
+In larger app it can become little bit messy.
+     In mobx you can have few stores.
+You can split yoru state into multiple store, each represeinting different slice of your app logic.
+Mobx store can also communicate if needed.
+     So for bigger applications Mob'x is more modular and scalable.

 ________________________________________________________________________________________________________________________________